 My parents take great pleasure in looking at photographs taken at my infancy.
 I think those old pictures remind them of lovely memories attached to the early days of my life.
 Just imagine, I never reached maturity but remained a baby for the past 32 years or suddenly stopped growing.
 Do you think my parents will feel the same?

-Like wise God also wants his children to mature, spiritually.
-He doesn’t take pleasure in children that remain in the same level of maturity they were many years ago or even in year 2013.
-So how shall we take a step further in year 2014?
+Likewise, God also wants his children to mature, spiritually.
+He doesn’t take pleasure in children that remain at the same level of maturity they were many years ago or even in the year 2013.
+So how shall we take a step further in the year 2014?
 St. Paul exhorts us to follow not just one but 6 powerful steps.

 Read Philippians 3:1-21

 A. The epistle to the church in Philippi was written from a prison cell.
 The author apostle Paul was a prisoner awaiting trial.

 B. My degree of spiritual maturity is measured by how I respond to circumstances in life, not by my knowledge of scripture or ministerial experience.

 C. The first step to spiritual maturity is to know that God is as real as my circumstances and choosing to rejoice in Him.

 A. Paul was angry because Judaizers insisted that Gentile believers needed to be circumcised and observe other Jewish customs in order to be justified before God.

 B. Circumcision was the physical sign of being in covenant with God which is no longer necessary because of Christ’s mass.

 C. The second step to spiritual maturity requires a life led by the Spirit.
 It’s the source of true maturity.
 Not my external appearance or compliance with religious rituals.
 (For more on living by the Spirit see: How to walk in the Spirit?)